syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 ### Value change completed event

-Invoked after a new value has been updated by terminating the dragging of the pointer.
+Called after a new value has been updated by terminating the dragging of the pointer.
 While dragging the pointer, other events (ValueChangeStarted, ValueChanging, and ValueChanged) will be called prior to the `ValueChangeCompleted` event.

 This event will notify the completion of dragging with a new value being updated.

-The `ValueChangeCompleted` event contains the following argument.
+The [`ValueChangeCompleted`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.Pointer.html#Syncfusion_SfGauge_XForms_Pointer_ValueChangeCompleted) event contains the following argument.

 * `Value` : Gets the updated value of the pointer.